dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 Many VMs like the OpenJDK or V8 pair the baseline compiler (or interpreter) with one or more optimizing compilers that compile functions to more efficient machine-code if it detects a function to be hot.
 The optimizing compiler needs longer to compile a given function, but generates more optimized machine-code.
 This is acceptable since not all code gets compiled by the optimizing compiler but only hot code/functions.
-Dora doesn't have an optimizing compiler at the moment.
+Dora doesn't have an optimizing compiler at the moment, but I have plans to implement one.

 ### Compilation
-The baseline compiler uses the [MacroAssembler](https://github.com/dinfuehr/dora/blob/master/src/masm/mod.rs#L28) to generate machine code.
+The baseline compiler uses a [MacroAssembler](https://github.com/dinfuehr/dora/blob/b55ae0b26909114532010ed3558f048327b9bb8b/src/masm/mod.rs#L30) to generate machine code.
 All differences between different Instruction Set Architectures (ISAs) are handled by the MacroAssembler.
 Dora can generate machine-code for x86_64 and  AArch64.
 Adding other ISAs should be possible without touching the baseline compiler.

-Implementing the second ISA certainly helped making the architecture cleaner and unveiled two bugs I didn't notice on x86_64.
+Implementing the second ISA certainly helped making the architecture cleaner and even unveiled bugs I didn't notice on x86_64.
-It was also pretty interesting to implement instruction encoding, both for [x86_64](https://github.com/dinfuehr/dora/blob/master/src/cpu/x64/asm.rs) and [AArch64](https://github.com/dinfuehr/dora/blob/master/src/cpu/arm64/asm.rs).
+It was also pretty interesting to implement instruction encoding, both for [x86_64](https://github.com/dinfuehr/dora/blob/b55ae0b26909114532010ed3558f048327b9bb8b/src/cpu/x64/asm.rs) and [AArch64](https://github.com/dinfuehr/dora/blob/b55ae0b26909114532010ed3558f048327b9bb8b/src/cpu/arm64/asm.rs).
 I didn't implement instruction decoding myself, for this purpose I used the [capstone](http://www.capstone-engine.org/) library.
 The generated machine-code can be emitted with `dora --emit-asm=all hello-world.dora`.
 A nice feature of the MacroAssembler is that comments can be added to the generated instructions.